junxit/us-congress-bills-114/bill.md

 >     - **(B)** To redirect funds away from programs that, based on objective data, are ineffective, and into programs that achieve demonstrable, measurable results.
 >     - **(C)** To ensure Federal funds are used effectively on social services to produce positive outcomes for both service recipients and taxpayers.
 >     - **(D)** To establish the use of social impact partnerships to address some of our Nation’s most pressing problems.
->     - **(E)** To facilitate the creation of public-private partnerships that bundle philanthropic or other private resources with existing public spending to scale up effective social interventions already being implemented by private organizations, non-profits, charitable organizations, and State and local governments across the country.
+>     - **(E)** To facilitate the creation of public-private partnerships that bundle philanthropic or other private resources with existing public spending to scale up effective social interventions already being implemented by private organizations, nonprofits, charitable organizations, and State and local governments across the country.
 >     - **(F)** To bring pay-for-performance to the social sector, allowing the United States to improve the impact and effectiveness of vital social services programs while redirecting inefficient or duplicative spending.
 >     - **(G)** To incorporate outcomes measurement and randomized controlled trials or other rigorous methodologies for assessing program impact.
 >   - **(2)** *Social impact partnership application*
 >     - **(A)** *Notice* Not later than 1 year after the date of the enactment of this subsection, the Secretary of the Treasury, in consultation with the Federal Interagency Council on Social Impact Partnerships, shall publish in the Federal Register a request for proposals from States or local government for social impact partnership projects in accordance with this paragraph.
->     - **(B)** *Required outcomes for social impact partnership project* To qualify as a social impact partnership project under this subsection, a project must produce 1 or more measurable, clearly defined outcomes that result in social benefit and Federal savings through any of the following:
+>     - **(B)** *Required outcomes for social impact partnership project* To qualify as a social impact partnership project under this subsection, a project must produce one or more measurable, clearly defined outcomes that result in social benefit and Federal savings through any of the following:
 >       - **(i)** Increasing work and earnings by individuals who have been unemployed in the United States for more than 6 consecutive months.
 >       - **(ii)** Increasing employment and earnings of individuals who have attained 16 years of age but not 25 years of age.
 >       - **(iii)** Increasing employment among individuals receiving Federal disability benefits.